ThKrypt/QualCoder/2-Files,-Cases,-Attributes,-Survey-import.md

 Multiple coders can code the same text.
 A new coder name can be entered in the text box.
 You can choose an existing coder from the drop down box.

 The default language of QualCoder is English.
 Currently French, German, Japanese, Spanish are alternative languages.
 These languages have not been thoroughly reviewed for accuracy of translations.
+When changing a language, you need to close then reopen QualCoder for the change to occur.

 Checking the Show IDs box displays the numeric IDs for each code in the codes tree.